-One of the primary triggers for Achilles tendinopathy is an abrupt increase in activity.
+One of the primary triggers for Achilles tendinopathy is an abrupt increase in activity levels.
 This can include a return to sport after off-season, a sudden increase in physical demands at work (longer periods of time standing or more walking) or taking up a new activity such as long walks or jogging without any prior conditioning.

 How Are Achilles Injuries Treated?

-Tips To Avoid Achilles’ Tendinitis
+Tips To Avoid Achilles’ Tendinopathy

 Increase Exercise Gradually: Rapid increases in exercise is one of the main contributors to Achilles’ tendinopathy.
-Especially with the new year approaching, ensure your return to running is gradual, not from 0km/week to 50km/week immediately.
-Tendons need time to adjust to the loads being placed on them, so if your goal is to run 5km/day, start with 1km, build this over a fortnight to 2km and so on until you reach your goal.This ensures the increased load each week is not excessive and the body is capable of absorbing the force without issues arising.
+If you're planning to get back into running or start a new regimen, it's crucial to progress gradually.
+If you aspire to run 5km/day, initiate with 1km and gradually increase over several weeks.This ensures the increased load each week is not excessive and the body is capable of absorbing the force without issues arising.